Loss of Control - Stalling

 “It will never happen to me”

 Loss of Control in-flight accidents often result from failure to prevent or recover from a stall.
-This can be caused by a number of things such as: distraction, poor energy and attitude management, degradation of aerodynamic performance due to icing, structural failure, weight and balance issues, turbulence, wind-shear, lack of prioritisation or bad weather.
+This can be caused by a number of things, such as distraction, poor energy and attitude management, degradation of aerodynamic performance due to icing, structural failure, weight and balance issues, turbulence, wind shear, lack of prioritisation or bad weather.

 Nobody thinks that they will lose control of the aircraft, ‘it won’t happen to me’, but before you know it, you’re low, slow, and approaching a stall.
 How you react in those few seconds can be the difference between a safe recovery and a fatal crash.